MarcusBloomfield/project-tracker-app/Project.md

 * IPC - Inter-process communication

 ## Recent Change
+* Added drag-and-drop functionality to allow users to reorder daily tasks by dragging them to the desired position.
+The order is persisted between sessions.
+* Added daily repeating tasks feature that allows users to create tasks that reset to incomplete each day.
+This is ideal for tracking daily habits or recurring tasks.
 * Improved ProjectSelector UI by displaying projects list and dashboard side by side instead of toggling between them with a button, providing a more comprehensive overview.
 * Added feature to display all tasks from all projects sorted by priority on the projects overview dashboard.
 This allows users to quickly view their most important tasks across all projects in one place.
 * Implemented cleanup function in `FileBrowser.tsx`'s `useEffect` to remove `fs:readdir` event listener using `window.api.off`.
 (Note: Requires updating the `ElectronAPI` type definition to include the `off` method to resolve TypeScript errors).